Comparing the Different Types of SBA 7(a) Loans

 For loans of less than $25,000, qualified lenders aren’t required to request collateral.

 For loans in excess of $350,000, the SBA requires that the qualified lender collateralize the loan to the maximum extent possible (up to the loan amount).

 The SBA 7(a) Express loan is also used for loans of under $350,000, but the turnaround time is within 36 hours.
 This quick turnaround changes the percentage that the SBA will guarantee to only 50%.
 This revolving line of credit can be up to seven years with a maturity extension allowed at the time of application.

 SBA 504 Loan

-The SBA 7(a) 504 loan is used for economic development and can’t be used for working capital or inventory.
-This loan often offers a lower down payment and lower fees, depending on the economic development project size.
+The SBA 504 loan is used for economic development and can’t be used for working capital or inventory.
+This loan often offers a lower down payment, lower interest rates, and lower fees, depending on the economic development project size.

 SBA CAPLines Loan